Meet TDP HQ!

-Our HQ team includes 4 full-time and part-time staff members.
-Our community is powered by hundreds of volunteer Table Hosts across the country–folks who raised their hands to help build this peer-led community.
+Our team includes five full-time and part-time staff members.
+Our community is powered by over a thousand volunteer Table Hosts across the country, folks who raised their hands to help build this peer-led community.
 Want to join them?
 Attend a training.

 Mary Pauline Diaz-Frasene